Unstructured-IO/unstructured/unstructured/ingest/v2/cli/README.md

 The configs in [configs/](./configs) and connector specific ones in [cmds/](./cmds) help surface all user parameters that are needed to marshall the input dictionary from Click into all the respective configs needed to create a full pipeline run.
-Because click returns a flat dictionary of user inputs, the `extract_config` method in `utils.py` helps deserialize this dictionary into dataclasses that have nexted fields (such as access configs).
+Because click returns a flat dictionary of user inputs, the `extract_config` method in `utils.py` helps deserialize this dictionary into dataclasses that have nested fields (such as access configs).